Houston Gastrointestinal & Liver Clinic, P.A

 People typically dismiss stomach pain and assume your symptoms are just acid reflux or indigestion.
 However, if you suffer from persistent abdominal pain, it’s essential to identify the cause and treat the underlying condition before your body endures serious damage.
-To do so, call or make an appointment online today with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Houston.
+To do so, call or make an appointment online today with Dr. Sreelatha Reddy at Houston Gastrointestinal & Liver Clinic in Sugar Land, TX.

 Often referred to as your belly or stomach, your abdomen stretches from just below your chest to your groin.
 This area of your body contains several integral organs, and each one emits pain to indicate there's a problem.
 The four most common ways to describe abdominal pain are:

 Generalized pain envelopes more than half of your abdominal region and most often gets associated with stomach viruses, indigestion, and gas.
 Intensified pain usually indicates intestinal blockages.

 Localized pain is found in only one area of your stomach and is often a sign of a problem in one of your abdominal organs.

 Frequently associated with gas and bloating, this type of pain is rarely serious and often followed by diarrhea.
 You should make an appointment with Dr. Reddy if your cramps often occur, last more than 24 hours, or accompany a fever.

 Colicky pain comes in waves of severe discomfort that often start and end suddenly.
 This type of abdominal pain most often gets associated with kidney and gallstones.